-In the fourth quarter of 2020, the Company released in full a provision for contingent indemnification related to the previous disposal of a Capital investment accounted for under the consolidation method upon expiry of the indemnification period.
-Such non-cash reversal of the provision in the amount of \$25.0 million is included in "Gain or adjustment on gain from disposal of a Capital investment" in the consolidated income statement for the year ended December 31, 2020.
+In the fourth quarter of 2021, the Company received a contingent consideration related to the previous disposal of a Capital investment accounted for by the equity method in the amount of \$5.0 million, which is included in "Adjustments on gain on disposals of Capital investments" in the consolidated income statement for the year ended December 31, 2021.
+This adjustment on gain on disposal amounted to \$3.7 million after income taxes.

-II) IN 2019
+II) IN 2020